simonegarofalo/myWallet/README.md

 - Add **income** and **expenses** with: date, category and amount.
 - Persists transactions in `localStorage`.
 - View totals: total income, total expenses and balance.
-- Sorts transactions by date (latest first).
+- Sorts transactions by date
 - Delete transactions with confirmation dialog.
-- Simple client-side internationalization using lang.json and data-key attributes
+- Simple client-side internationalization using **useLang** custom hook
 - Fully responsive UI for desktop and mobile.

 ---